 If you have been asked for a ‘certificate of no impediment’ then you will need to make an appointment to give a notice of marriage at your local registration office.

-Please note a ‘certificate of no impediment’ can only be taken from a British subject.
+Please note a 'certificate of no impediment' can only be taken from a British citizen.

-- If two British people are marrying abroad then both would need to attend the appointment.
+- If two British people are marrying abroad then you both would need to attend the appointment.

 - If one British person is marrying a foreign national abroad, then only the British person would need to attend to give notice.

 - If you do not hold British nationality please contact your local consulate office for further advice.